blackbirdcrew/BLOG/_posts/2019-10-18-SOQL-Tutorial-For-Admins.md

   Let's see some examples:

-**Where example 1**: We want our results to show us all the records that were last modified before the 16th of October 2019.
+We want our results to show us all the records that were last modified before the 16th of October 2019.

 `SELECT Name, BillingCity, LastModifiedDate FROM Account WHERE LastModifiedDate < 2019-10-16T00:00:00.000Z`